Jack Neo: Career

 In 2008, Neo and Mark Lee bought the Singapore master franchise rights for Old Town White Coffee, a coffee retail concept from Ipoh, Malaysia.
 Their first store at Big Splash opened on 30 March in that year.

 In 2013, Neo announced the creation of J Team Academy, an educational institute which aimed to bring together industry experts to groom new film-making talent.
 The academy opened on 6 April 2013.
 In September, Neo won the Best Actor award for his role in Homecoming (2011) at the 1st Golden Wau Awards, aimed at promoting Chinese-language Malaysian films.

 In October 2014, the Madame Tussauds Singapore museum unveiled a wax figure of Neo.

 2015 saw the release of Neo's short film as part of the omnibus 7 Letters to commemorate Singapore's 50th year of independence.
 Malaysian censors took offence with Neo's segment when it was submitted to them for a screening at Kuala Lumpur's Titian Budaya Festival.
-They initially requested a cut to the vulgar phrase in Cantonese, "curse your whole family", but a successful appeal was made by organisers, CultureLink.
+They initially requested a cut to the vulgar phrase in Cantonese, "curse your whole family", but a successful appeal was made by organisers CultureLink.

 Neo released the first two parts of his planned four-part film on the transition from village life to government housing in the first quarter of 2016, Long Long Time Ago and Long Long Time Ago 2.

+In 2026, Neo received the Singapore Film Society's Lifetime Achievement Award.
+He also announced the creation of Ah Boys To Firemen, set for release in 2027 during Chinese New Year.